 Below are pictures of the cement being floated on top of the panels.
 It can be a labor-intensive process and require immediate and constant attention.

 Once the floor has cured, the majority of the work is done.
 You’ll be able to test your radiant heat boiler and make any flow adjustments deemed necessary.

 Benefits of Radiant Heat Floor Insulation Panels

-The quiet and efficiency of radiant heat is undisputed.
+The quietness and efficiency of radiant heat are undisputed.
 The uniform heat throughout the floor will provide comfort and utility savings for years to come.
 The panels themselves have a 10-mil vapor barrier polystyrene film to prevent moisture transfer and their real value is their insulating properties.
 See the chart below for details

 Floor Insulation Ratings

 The panels are available in three different R-values.
-Not all installations require the very thick 3″ panel insulating properties so other alternatives are offered.
+Not all installations require very thick, 3″ panel insulating properties so other alternatives are offered.